neondatabase/website/content/docs/functions/json_populate_record.md

 For datapoints where the `JSON` objects have missing keys, `json_populate_record` can still cast them into legible records.

-Say, we receive records for a bunch of employees who are known to be in Sales, but the `department` field missing from the `JSON` payload.
+Say we receive records for a bunch of employees who are known to be in Sales, but the `department` field is missing from the `JSON` payload.
 We can use `json_populate_record` with the default value specified for a field while the other fields are populated from the `JSON` payload.

 Query:

 ```sql
 INSERT INTO employees
 SELECT *